hardyoyo/dspace-dev-docker/README.md

 # Why?

+From this original creator of DSpace-dev-Docker, [Patricio Marrone](https://github.com/pmarrone):
-I believe that setting up a productive development environment for DSpace is non-trivial:
+>I believe that setting up a productive development environment for DSpace is non-trivial:
-The build system is 'OK' in the sense that it gets the job done, but it doesn't feel right for development.
-A lot of files get copied around, compressed, decompressed and compressed again.
+>The build system is 'OK' in the sense that it gets the job done, but it doesn't feel right for development.
+A lot of files get
+>copied around, compressed, decompressed and compressed again.

-Maven itself is not prone to doing things incrementally out of the box.
-IDEs can help but it steel feels hard to get an acceptable configuration that avoids full rebuilds.
-To top that, having the user running ant tasks after maven to get DSpace running ensures that your IDE won't understand the full process.
+>Maven itself is not prone to doing things incrementally out of the box.
+IDEs can help but it steel feels hard to get an
+>acceptable configuration that avoids full rebuilds.
+To top that, having the user running ant tasks after maven to get DSpace
+>running ensures that your IDE won't understand the full process.

-Anyway, it seems that there are lots of things that can be done to hasten the code -> build -> run -> test cycle but it's kind of messy to do it on your workstation.
-Having a container that keeps all this customizations in isolation should encourage experimenting with further tweaks.
+>Anyway, it seems that there are lots of things that can be done to hasten the code -> build -> run -> test cycle but it's
+>kind of messy to do it on your workstation.
+Having a container that keeps all this customizations in isolation should
+>encourage experimenting with further tweaks.

 # This works on Linux
 Docker works on Windows and MacOS too.
 Most of this 'should' work on Windows and MacOS.
 The major problem, I believe, are mounted folders.
 On linux, they just work.
 On Windows and MacOS, I'm not sure how they are mounted.
 Docker has been working to improve this integration, but I haven't tested any of this outside linux.